Pinafore/ml-hw/learnability/assign.md

 ![Distinct Hypotheses for Two Hypothesis Classes](hypotheses.png "Distinct Hypotheses")

 In the image above we show the distinct hypotheses for the same set of four points in 2D space (this is the last set of tests in the unit tests).
-There are fourteen hypotheses for axis aligned rectangles but only six for the planes (each line can set the positive class to be to the left or to the right).
+There are fourteen hypotheses for axis aligned rectangles (not draw above: all negative and all positive) but only six for the planes (each line can set the positive class to be to the left or to the right).
 You'll need to generate all of the possible hypotheses.

 *VC Dimension of a SIN Classifier*: This requires some thought but should be very simple to implement.
 Given a training set of integers, you'll need to perfectly classify the training set with a single parameter sin classifier.